top of page

 • What is Canine Dilated Cardiomyopathy?

 DCM is a disease of a dog's heart muscle and results in an enlarged heart.
 As the heart and its chambers become dilated, it becomes harder for the heart to pump, and heart valves may leak, which can lead to a buildup of fluids in the chest and abdomen (congestive heart failure).
-DCM has been linked to grain-free dog foods.
-The following 2019 article, written by the FDA, provides the top dog food brand names that were most frequently associated with DCM cases.
+DCM was originally thought to be linked to grain-free dog foods.
+As time has progressed, scientists have changed course.
+Some now indicate that DCM may be linked to diets high in peas, lentils, chickpeas, and dry beans.
+Others claim potatoes and sweet potatoes.
+And still others claim DCM is breed relevant.
+The bottom line today is it’s unknown if some breeds might be more affected than others when it comes to DCM and diet.
+You can read more by following the below 2 links: https://www.fda.gov/animal-veterinary/animal-health-literacy/questions-answers-fdas-work-potential-causes-non-hereditary-dcm-dogs https://www.akc.org/expert-advice/health/dilated-cardiomyopathy-dogs-update/#:~:text=Updates%20on%20DCM%20in%20Dogs,been%20reported%20since%20July%202020.

 • What is Embark DNA?